PropicSignifi/Query.apex/README.md

 ### Query with subqueries

-Query.apex also allows selecting child relationships (subqueries), in a functional style similar to the conditions.
+Query.apex also allows selecting child relationships (subqueries), in a method chain style similar to the conditions.

 ```javascript
 List<Account> accounts =